-- or (again, if it’s available in your area) just buy renewable energy credits instead of dirty energy from your electric company.
+6. (again, if it’s available in your area) just buy renewable energy credits instead of dirty energy from your electric company, or

 Why Solar is Green?

-- solar energy doesn’t emit greenhouse gases or other pollution (although, a very, very, very minimal amount is emitted in the production of solar panels) — on the other hand, coal and natural gas power are very harmful to the climate and other portions of the environment (solar and wind are clear winners when it comes to global warming and implementation is highly needed),
+1. Solar energy doesn’t emit greenhouse gases or other pollution (although, a very, very, very minimal amount is emitted in the production of solar panels).
+Solar and wind are clear winners when it comes to global warming.

 Of course, solar panels are not made of air, and some parts of both the product and process are not so green.
-Luckily, independent bodies are evaluating how green different solar power companies are and are promoting best practices in the field.
+Luckily, independent bodies are evaluating solar power companies and promoting best practices in the field.